Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 **Restriction 1.**
 Extension `operator fun of` functions are forbidden.
-All `operator fun of` functions must be declared as member functions of the target type Companion object.
+All `operator fun of` functions must be declared as member functions of the target type companion object, or in a companion block of the target type.
 ```kotlin
 class Foo { companion object }
 operator fun Foo.Companion.of(vararg x: Int) = Foo() // Forbidden